mproskura/WeatherProjectBackend/README.md

-# Weather project
+# Weather comparator project

 ## Project objective
 The objective of the project is presenting weather reports from multiple sources in one place and in unified format.
-Additional goal was to create solution that is open to easy implementation of additional weather services with publicly available APIs.
-Only backend extension is necessary to achieve this.
+Additional goal was to create service that is open to easy implementation of additional weather services with publicly available APIs.

 ## Functionality
 Following functionalities are available:
 * text-based location search
 * location presentation on a map
 * weather reports from 3 external services
 * data filtering
 * caching of responses from external services to speed up application and limit number of queries

 ## Technology
 Weather project consists of separately developed frontend and backend applications.
 Backend application exposes API that frontend uses.

 ### Backend